wea-f/ByePassHub/README.md

 ## ByePassHub | Main Hub - [ByePassHub: Proxies Google Doc](https://docs.google.com/document/d/1e_vXjV9bQGJIi9_q1bNgHPEVU0FxnJwTNq_6Q3jdSLw/edit?usp=sharing) released!!
-## If you like this collection, make sure to star it!
+## If you like this collection, make sure to star it! - Almost 80 stars..

 This is a collection of links of proxies, games, exploits, bypasses, AI, movies, and apps.  <br>
 Updates every week, if not daily